Phalcode/gamevault-docs/docs/client-docs/setup.md

 GameVault will automatically create a subfolder named `GameVault` in each selected directory and initialize it with the required data.
 :::

-## Conclusion
+## Next Step

-Congratulations!
-You have successfully installed and configured GameVault.
-You are now ready to explore and enjoy the features and functionality of the app.

-If you have further questions or need help, refer to the remaining chapters of this documentation or contact our support team.
+Your client is now ready to use.

-We especially recommend reading the ["How to Use" chapter](how-to-use.md) to better understand how GameVault works.
+For day-to-day usage, read the ["How to Use" chapter](how-to-use.md).